 Drop C tuning sounds heavy – heavy as heck.
 It also makes playing power chords nice and easy too.
 Here’s 10 awesome bands that use Drop C tuning…

 Metal is all about tone.
 Getting the heaviest sound possible doesn’t always require that you tune down.
-Opeth and The Dillinger Escape Plan both play in standard and they’re heavier than a ton of bricks.
+Opeth and The Dillinger Escape Plan both play in standard tuning and they’re heavier than a ton of bricks.

 And this is ALL down to their masterful use of chord voicing and extensions.

-But for that lovely-sounding, low-end chug we all love so much, you’ll want tune down a few steps from standard.
+But for that lovely-sounding, low-end chug we all love so much, you’ll want to tune down a few steps from standard.
 Drop D is a very popular choice, of course, and is used by bands like TOOL and Lamb of God.

 But what if you want to go even lowlier?
-Well, the next stop of the down-tuning train from Drop D is, of course, Drop C. And Drop C tuning is just about as low as you can go on a standard, six string guitar without the strings getting too wobbly.
+Well, the next stop of the down-tuning train from Drop D is, of course, Drop C. And Drop C tuning is just about as low as you can go on a standard, six-string guitar without the strings getting too wobbly.